Generic name: alvimopan

-Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.
+Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be compared directly with rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.
 The adverse event information from clinical trials does, however, provide a basis for identifying the adverse events that appear to be related to drug use and for approximating rates.

 Coadministration of alvimopan does not appear to alter the pharmacokinetics of morphine and its metabolite, morphine-6-glucuronide, to a clinically significant degree when morphine is administered intravenously.
-Dosage adjustment for intravenously administered morphine is not necessary when it is coadministered with alvimopan.
+Dosage adjustment for intravenously administered morphine is not necessary when it is coadministered with Entereg.

 USE IN SPECIFIC POPULATIONS

-Although there is a potential for higher plasma levels of drug in patients with mild-to-moderate hepatic impairment [see Clinical Pharmacology (12.3)], dosage adjustment in these patients is not required.
-Patients with mild-to-moderate hepatic impairment should be closely monitored for possible adverse effects (e.g., diarrhea, gastrointestinal pain, cramping) that could indicate high drug or 'metabolite’ levels, and Entereg should be discontinued if adverse events occur.
-Entereg is not recommended for use in patients with severe hepatic impairment [see Dosage and Administration (2.2), Warnings and Precautions (5.4), and Clinical Pharmacology (12.3)].
+Dosage adjustment is not required for patients with mild-to-moderate hepatic impairment.
+Patients with mild-to-moderate hepatic impairment should be closely monitored for possible adverse reactions (e.g., diarrhea, gastrointestinal pain, cramping) that could indicate high alvimopan or 'metabolite' concentrations, and Entereg should be discontinued if adverse reactions occur [see Warnings and Precautions (5.4), Clinical Pharmacology (12.3)].

-Alvimopan has not been studied in patients with end-stage renal disease and Entereg is not recommended for use in these patients.
-Patients with mild-to-severe renal impairment do not require dosage adjustment, but they should be monitored for adverse effects. [see Dosage and Administration (2.2) and Clinical Pharmacology (12.3)].
-Patients with severe impairment should be closely monitored for possible adverse effects (e.g., diarrhea, gastrointestinal pain, cramping) that could indicate high drug or 'metabolite’ levels, and Entereg should be discontinued if adverse reactions occur [see Clinical Pharmacology (12.3)].
+Entereg is not recommended for use in patients with end-stage renal disease.
+Dosage adjustment is not required for patients with mild-to-severe renal impairment, but they should be monitored for adverse reactions.
+Patients with severe renal impairment should be closely monitored for possible adverse reactions (e.g., diarrhea, gastrointestinal pain, cramping) that could indicate high alvimopan or 'metabolite' concentrations, and Entereg should be discontinued if adverse reactions occur [see Clinical Pharmacology (12.3)].

-No dosage adjustment is necessary in Black, Hispanic and Japanese patients.
-However, the exposure of Entereg in Japanese male healthy volunteers was approximately 2-fold greater than in Caucasian subjects.
-Japanese patients should be closely monitored for possible adverse effects (e.g., diarrhea, gastrointestinal pain, cramping) that could indicate high drug or 'metabolite' levels, and Entereg should be discontinued if adverse reactions occur [see Clinical Pharmacology (12.3)].
+No dosage adjustment is necessary in Black, Hispanic, and Japanese patients.
+However, the exposure to Entereg in Japanese healthy male subjects was approximately 2-fold greater than in Caucasian subjects.
+Japanese patients should be closely monitored for possible adverse reactions (e.g., diarrhea, gastrointestinal pain, cramping) that could indicate high alvimopan or 'metabolite' concentrations, and Entereg should be discontinued if adverse reactions occur [see Clinical Pharmacology (12.3)].

-Entereg Capsules contain alvimopan, a peripherally-acting μ-opioid receptor (PAM-OR) antagonist.
+Entereg capsules contain alvimopan, an opioid antagonist.
 Chemically, alvimopan is the single stereoisomer [[2(S)-[[4(R)-(3-hydroxyphenyl)-3(R),4-dimethyl-1-piperidinyl]methyl]-1-oxo-3-phenylpropyl]amino]acetic acid dihydrate.
 It has the following structural formula:

-Alvimopan is a white to light beige powder with a molecular weight of 460.6, and the empirical formula is C25H32N2O4•2H2O.
+Alvimopan is a white to light beige powder with a molecular weight of 460.6, and the empirical formula is C25H32N2O4∙2H2O.
 It has a solubility of <0.1 mg/mL in water or buffered solutions between pH 3.0 and 9.0, 1 to 5 mg/mL in buffered solutions at pH 1.2, and 10 to 25 mg/mL in aqueous 0.1 N sodium hydroxide.
 At physiological pH, alvimopan is zwitterionic, a property that contributes to its low solubility.

-Entereg Capsules for oral administration contain 12 mg of alvimopan on an anhydrous basis suspended in the inactive ingredient polyethylene glycol.
+Entereg capsules for oral administration contain 12 mg of alvimopan on an anhydrous basis suspended in the inactive ingredient polyethylene glycol.